 (3) Maintain the integrity of County Facilities and Infrastructure;

-(4) Comply with state and federal laws pertaining to the safeguarding of facilities and infrastructure.
+(4) Comply with state and federal laws pertaining to the safeguarding of Facilities and Infrastructure.

 45.02 Definitions.
 The following words, terms and phrases, when used in this chapter shall have the meanings ascribed to them as set forth in this section.